MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Experiments

-After performing JT, we apply \textsc{TTT-MMR} or \textsc{TTT-MMR-Geo} to the models to improve performance. \cref{fig:tta_results_per_task} shows that both of our proposed approaches improve performance over JT on all tasks.
-For biomass and soil OC both variants perform similarly, with \textsc{TTT-MMR-Geo} displaying better performance on soil N, soil pH, and species.
-One-sided (greater) Wilcoxon tests with Holm-Bonferroni correction demonstrate statistical significance of the performance improvement after TTT for each boxplot with $p<0.01$.
-In addition, both methods improve performance on the random \emph{and} the geographic test split, with larger gains on the geographic split for biomass and soil OC.
-Thus, our proposed TTT methods boost model performance with a maximum of five update iterations to the encoder.
+\textbf{Multimodal test-time training.} After performing JT, we apply \textsc{TTT-MMR} or \textsc{TTT-MMR-Geo} to the models to improve performance. \cref{fig:tta_results_per_task} shows that both of our proposed approaches improve performance over JT on all tasks.
+For biomass, soil OC, and soil pH, both variants perform similarly, with \textsc{TTT-MMR-Geo} displaying better performance on soil N and species.
+One-sided (greater) Wilcoxon tests with Holm-Bonferroni correction demonstrate statistical significance of the performance improvement after TTT for each boxplot with $p<0.05$.
+In addition, both methods improve performance on both test splits, with larger gains on the geographic split for biomass and soil OC.

-Looking at method rankings per model averaged over tasks in \cref{tab:ttt_ranks_by_model}, we see that both our TTT methods outperform JT for all models. \textsc{TTT-MMR-Geo} is the best method for all models except SatlasNet, indicating that it may benefit from the additional regularization that comes from random batching.
-We find that the RGB-only models tend to undergo larger performance improvements as a result of TTT than the multispectral and multimodal models (see additional results in the Supplementary).
+The method rankings per model averaged over tasks shown in \cref{tab:ttt_ranks_by_model} demonstrate that both our TTT methods outperform JT for all models. \textsc{TTT-MMR-Geo} is the best method for all models except SatlasNet, Galileo, and ConvNeXtV2A\-/MM, indicating that these may benefit from the additional regularization that comes from \textsc{TTT-MMR}'s random batching.
+The RGB-only models tend to undergo larger performance improvements from TTT than the multispectral and multimodal models (shown in the Appendix).
 These are the models that otherwise have the least `information' about a given tile, but both \textsc{TTT-MMR} variants allow them to make use of multimodal data.
-The S2 and multimodal models still get additional modalities through \textsc{TTT-MMR} but also get more spectral information as input.
+The pretrained S2 and multimodal models still get additional modalities through \textsc{TTT-MMR} but also get more spectral information as input.
 Although MPMAE was pretrained by reconstructing these same modalities, we do not observe any special behavior in its performance gains from TTT.
 Overall, all benchmarked models benefit from our methods, despite having diverse architectures, pretraining strategies, and input modalities.
-This demonstrates that our TTT methods are model-agnostic and task-agnostic.
+This demonstrates that our TTT methods are model- and task-agnostic.
 Combining all 12 task modality reconstruction losses helps prevent overfitting to any single reconstruction task, producing a more robust adaptation signal that is more likely to align with the actual task of interest.
-We also find that our per-modality gradient normalization improves stability during TTT.
+Moreover, our per-modality gradient normalization improves stability during TTT.